saa-ts-dacs/dacs/part_I/chapter_4/5_languages_and_scripts_of_the_material.md

 Several pamphlets in this series are in German Fraktur.

-**4.5.4** If there is no language content, record “no linguistic content.”
+**4.5.4** If there is no language content, record "no linguistic content."